nulib/meadow/doc/architecture/decisions/0012-websockets.md

 ## Context

-We need a way to provide live updates to the front-end for inventory sheet validation, ingest status, etc.
+We need a way to provide live updates to the front-end for ingest sheet validation, ingest status, etc.

 ## Decision